microsoft/aitour26-BRK443-efficient-model-customization-with-microsoft-foundry/src/README.md

-# Act 2: Fine Tuning Options in Azure AI Foundry
+# Act 2: Fine Tuning Options in Microsoft Foundry

 ## 1. Setup Environment

 This README documents the steps required to setup and run the demos for Act 2.
 By this time you should have setup infrastructure as follows:

 1. Use the Azure CLI to log into Azure from VS Code terminal (create credential)
-1. Run the script to create an Azure AI Foundry project with Azure AI Search resource
+1. Run the script to create an Microsoft Foundry project with Azure AI Search resource
 1. (Optional) Manually add an App Insights resource via thr `Tracing` tab
 1. Create the `.env` file and update it with relevant environment variables
 1. Run the script to update role access permissions for updating the search index